 How to get into ketosis

-For example, when I’m in ketosis and I have a longer, more intense jiu jitsu session, I choose to take advantage of targeted carbohydrates in the form of glucose.
+For example, when I’m already in ketosis and I have a longer, more intense jiu jitsu session, I choose to take advantage of targeted carbohydrates in the form of glucose.
 I may “leave” ketosis for the duration of my training session, but that’s not a concern under these circumstances.
-So long as I don’t consume carbs in significant excess, it’s easy for me to reenter a ketogenic state because I’m fat-adapted.
+So long as I don’t consume carbs in significant excess, it’s easy for me to reenter a ketogenic state because I’m fat adapted, AKA keto adapted.

-Fat-adapted (aka keto-adapted) means my cells have adapted to burning fat and ketones for energy.
-So when I eat carbs, my primary fuel switches to glucose—but I’m never far from fat-burning mode.
+“Fat adapted” means my cells have become accustomed to burning fat and ketones for energy.
+So when I eat carbs, my primary fuel switches to glucose — but I’m never far from fat-burning mode.

-An important note: fat adaptation progresses over a long period of low-carb living.
-Of course, the ketogenic diet is not an optimal fit for everyone.
-But in many cases, people simply haven’t eaten a ketogenic diet long enough to fat-adapt properly and reap the full benefits.
+It’s important to note that fat adaptation develops over a long period of low-carb living.
+And while the ketogenic diet is certainly not an optimal fit for everyone, in many cases people simply haven’t eaten a ketogenic diet long enough to properly adapt and reap the full benefits.

-With that as our guiding principle, this article will address ketosis, its potential benefits, how to measure it, and some tips on kick-starting it.
+With that in mind, this article will address ketosis, its potential benefits, how to measure it, and some tips on kick-starting it.
 Let’s dig in.

 How You Enter Ketosis

 There are two main ways to enter ketosis: fasting and carb restriction.
-Both cause blood sugar and insulin levels to fall, which in turn signals your liver to start burning (beta-oxidizing) fatty acids.
-This fat burning produces ketones and ultimately, ATP, the energy currency of life on earth.
+Both deplete glycogen stores and minimize blood sugar and insulin levels.
+This shift signals your liver to start breaking down fat into fatty acids and using them to produce energy.
+Burning fatty acids — known as beta oxidation — produces ketones which are later used to create adenosine triphosphate (ATP), the energy currency of life on earth.

 Ketosis Benefits